 14:1.
 Yet the weak in the faith admit, but not in discriminations of reckonings.

 2. "This one, indeed, is believing to eat everything, yet the one who is weak herbs is eating".
 [One should not only ask what a verse could mean, but what it is likely to mean.
-This verse is usually read as being an "o men..o de" construction, which is usually "this one vs. the other one".
-But there must be a reason he has "os men" unusually paired with "o de" (so making the verse ambiguous).
-In fact, Paul uses "os men" correctly with "os de" just a few verses later in verse 5.
-So it's unlikely this is an ordinary one vs. the other contrast.
-"Os men pisteuei fagein panta"; that is "believes to eat everything", is also unusual.
+This verse is usually read as being an "ὁ μὲν..ὁ δὲ" construction, which is usually "this one vs. the other one".
+But there must be a reason he has "ὃς μὲν" unusually paired with "ὁ δὲ" (so making the verse ambiguous).
+In fact, Paul uses "ὃς μὲν" correctly with "ὃς δὲ" just a few verses later in verse 5.
+So it's unlikely this is an ordinary one vs. the other contrast. "ὃς μὲν πιστεύει φαγεῖν πάντα"; that is "believes to eat everything", is also unusual.
 If Paul had meant "believes he may eat everything" or "has faith to eat everything", as most translations have, there doesn't seem to be any reason for him not to have written that instead.
-Rather than call his omnivorous converts (the majority) "weak", he only indicates this indirectly.
+Rather than call his omnivorous converts (the majority) "weak", he only indicates who Church leaders might view as weak indirectly.
 He describes "the weak in the faith" as doing the opposite of what the proverbial weak man does.
 A weak man eats herbs to get well.
-Some early manuscripts have a variant, the imperative "esqietw", "should eat".
-"Esqietw" is the reading in the earliest manuscript we have of Romans 14, p46 or "Chester Beatty", dated to the 3rd century.
-Either way, the second clause is a proverb, rather than a description of "the weak in the faith".
+Some early manuscripts have a variant, the imperative "ἐσθιέτω", "should eat". "ἐσθιέτω" is the reading in the earliest manuscript we have of Romans 14, p46 or "Chester Beatty", dated to the 3rd century.
+Either way, the second clause is seen to be a proverb, rather than a description of "the weak in the faith".
 In fact, the second clause was sometimes quoted as proverb by first millennium Church writers.

 A different possibility is that verse 2 gives an example of the disrespectful reckonings mentioned in verse 1, that the "strong" need not let into their partnership; the type of attitude that holds vegetarian practice as having little value.
-This might be read as: "but not (admit) in discriminations (or contentions) of reckonings; that the believing may eat everything, while the weak herbs is eating."
-Here "fagein panta" is understood as a noun clause depending on the verbal idea contained in "dialogismwn ".
+This might be read as: "but not (admit) in discriminations (or contentions) of reckonings; that the believing is to eat everything, while the one who is weak herbs eats."
+Here "φαγεῖν πάντα" is understood as a noun clause depending on the verbal idea contained in "διαλογισμῶν".
+It's easy to see how such an attitude could pervade among converts.
+But the freedom of the Gospel isn't about how many Mosaic regulations one can break, but living in accordance with the Spirit 2 Cor.
+3:6.]

-3. Let not him who is eating ["o esqiwn" (him who is eating), possibly a pun, sounds almost identical to "asqenwn" (weak)] make light of him [From "exouthenew," like Paul wrote regarding Timothy,1 Cor.
+3. Let not him who is eating ["ὁ ἐσθίων" (him who is eating), possibly a pun, sounds almost identical to "ἀσθενῶν" (weak)] make light of him [ἐξουθενείτω" like Paul wrote should not be done to Timothy, 1 Cor.
 16:11] who is not eating.
 But let not him who is not eating be judging him who is eating, for God has admitted him.

-4. Who are you; the judge of another's servant, for whose own Lord he stands or falls?
+4. What are you, the judge for another's servant?
+It is with his own Lord he stands or falls.
 Yet he shall be established; for the Lord has the power to establish him.

 5. This one, indeed, is judging for one day rather than another day, yet that other is judging for every day.
 [To me this suggests that all the Christians of Paul's community abstained from flesh sometimes.
 But the strong abstained from flesh everyday] Let each in his own mind fully satisfy.